7 Reasons Why Sales Training Fails

 1. Failure to Define Business and Learning Needs

-Sales training has virtually no chance of producing lasting results if business leaders:
+Sales training programs have virtually no chance of producing lasting results if business leaders:

 • Base their objectives and expectations of results on wishful thinking versus strong analysis.
 If you don’t know what the desired outcome is and what it’s going to take to get there, your training initiative is doomed to fail before it even starts.